FireChickenProductivity/CorrectionChicken/README.md

 `dual (word number)` makes the specified word end with "es".

 `remove (token number)` removes the specified token from the text.

+## Finding Text to Replace
+By default, Correction Chicken assumes that you have not moved the cursor after dictating the text to correct.
+Corrections are therefore made by deletion and typing text.
+The `user.correction_chicken_correction_hunt_distance` setting can be used to set the number of lines that Correction Chicken will search for the original text.
+With that setting above 0, Correction Chicken assumes that the first occurrence found is what you intend to correct.
+This assumes that line correction edit actions and copy/paste edit actions are implemented for the current application.